Skip to content

 Sure, you and your partner knew parenting would have its challenges, but you were not quite prepared for how much of your energy it would take and how little you would have left for each other.
 Your relationship feels rocky in ways you never imagined, you are tired and overstimulated, and the additional mental load (do their clothes still fit? did I fill out that form? which brand of toasted oat cereal will they actually eat?) is soul-crushing.
 You may feel hesitant to add something else to your to do list, but couple therapy could be a key component of what pulls you out of that state of burnout.
 You need an experienced couple therapist to help you to feel heard and understood by your partner, to break out of unhelpful communication patterns, and to reclaim some of your time for your needs as an individual and as a couple.

-Greenwich, Connecticut (Online Only)
+Online in Greenwich, CT (Online Only)

 Fairfield, Connecticut therapist: Linda Michlin Ludwig, psychologist